-Date:

-Attention Health Care Provider:

-Iona University policy requires that all Nursing students receive a COVID-19 vaccination. (insert patient's name) is requesting a medical exemption from this vaccination requirement.
+Date: Attention Health Care Provider: Iona University policy requires that all Nursing students receive a COVID-19 vaccination (insert patient's name) is requesting a medical exemption from this vaccination requirement.
 A medical exemption may be allowed for certain recognized contraindications.
 Please certify below the medical reason that your patient should not be immunized for COVID-19 by completing this form and attaching available supporting documentation.
 Information provided on this form will be reviewed by a confidential committee in consideration of the exemption request.

-Option 1 - Allergy

-A documented history of a severe allergic reaction to any component of a COVID-19 vaccine.
+Option 1 - Allergy A documented history of a severe allergic reaction to any component of a COVID-19 vaccine.
 Please indicate which of the following vaccines are contraindicated.

-•Pfizer - List the component(s):

-•Janssen/Johnson & Johnson - List the component(s):

-A documented history of a severe allergic reaction after a previous dose of the COVID-19 vaccine

-Please indicate to which vaccine the patient had a reaction and the date of the vaccine & reaction

-- Moderna Date of Vaccine & Reaction: - Pfizer Date of Vaccine & Reaction:

-Option 2 - Physical Condition/Medical Circumstance

-The physical condition of the patient or medical circumstances relating to the individual are such that immunization is not considered safe.
+Moderna - List the component(s): Pfizer - List the component(s): Janssen/Johnson & Johnson - List the component(s): A documented history of a severe allergic reaction after a previous dose of the COVID-19 vaccine Please indicate to which vaccine the patient had a reaction and the date of the vaccine & reaction • Moderna - Date of Vaccine & Reaction: Pfizer - Date of Vaccine & Reaction: Janssen/Johnson & Johnson - Date of Vaccine & Reaction: Option 2 - Physical Condition/Medical Circumstance The physical condition of the patient or medical circumstances relating to the individual are such that immunization is not considered safe.
 Please state, with sufficient detail for independent medical review, the specific nature and probable duration of the medical condition or circumstances that contraindicate immunization with the COVID-19 vaccine.

-Explanation: (attach a written narrative)

-Certification

-I certify that (patient name) has the above contraindication or medical condition and support the request for a medical exemption from the COVID-19 vaccine requirement at Iona University.

-Duration of this medical exemption: Three (3) months
+Explanation: (attach a written narrative) Certification I certify that (patient name) has the above contraindication or medical condition and support the request for a medical exemption from the COVID-19 vaccine requirement at Iona University.
+Duration of this medical exemption: Three (3) months Provider Information Medical Provider Name:

-Provider Information

-Medical Provider Name:
+Madical Dravidar Charialty

 Medical Provider Specialty:

 Signature:

-Provider License Number:
+Provider License Number: -

 Date:

 Name of Provider Company:

 Address:

 Email:

 Phone number:

 Fax number:

 Patient Information

 Patient Name:

 Date:

 Student ID:

 Student email:

 Phone number: